-The total pension liability as of June 30, 2019 is based on an actuarial valuation performed as of June 30, 2018 rolled forward to June 30, 2019.
-The roll-forward procedure increases the June 30, 2018 total pension liability with service cost and interest and decreases it with actual benefit payments.
+The total pension liability as of June 30, 2020 is based on an actuarial valuation performed as of June 30, 2019 rolled forward to June 30, 2020, utilizing procedures incorporating the actuarial assumptions.

-A single discount rate of 7.25% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.25%, which is not reported net of the inflation assumption used to obtain the real weighted returns shown on pg.
+A single discount rate of 6.75% was used to measure the total pension liability; however the single discount rate used at the beginning of the year was 7.25%.
+This single discount rate was based on the expected rate of return on pension plan investments of 6.75% (7.25% at the beginning of the year), which is not reported net of the inflation assumption used to obtain the real weighted returns shown on pg.
 45. The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made under the current statute RSA 100-A:16 and that plan member contributions will be made under RSA 100-A:16.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.